39 Fun Things to Do In Leavenworth (Complete Guide!)

 Enzian Golf Course

-4. Check Out the Microbreweries in Leavenworth
+4. Check Out the Microbreweries

 Icicle Brewing Company is one of the best microbreweries in the region.
 They have a taproom located right in the heart of Leavenworth: Front Street.
 The Icicle Brewing Company opened in 2010, but the owner’s family has roots in the region going back 140 years.
 (They’re also a member of 1% for the Planet, which means they donate 1% of earnings to protect the environment!)
 Many of the beers are named for local geographical features, like the Enchantments Hazy IPA Series.

 Finally, be sure to check out Blewett Brewing.
 The company started as a pizzeria and then opened a brewery, so you know they know what they are doing.
 They specialize in small-batch brews.
 Visit their taproom for current selections.
+During the summer, they have a nice patio open by the street with outdoor seating.

-All three of these breweries are located in downtown Leavenworth, so you could easily make a beer crawl of it!
+All three of these breweries are located in Leavenworth, so you could easily make a beer crawl of it!
 (Might be a good idea for a bachelor/bachelorette party or birthday party as well!)

 5. Go Wine Tasting